Hilbert Circle Theatre: History

-Reopening on October 12, 1984, the Circle Theatre is home to the Indianapolis Symphony Orchestra.
+Reopening on October 12, 1984, after a $6.8 million renovation, the Circle Theatre is home to the Indianapolis Symphony Orchestra.
 In December 1996, it was renamed the Hilbert Circle Theatre after being endowed by Stephen Hilbert, founder of CNO Financial Group, and his wife Tomisue.
 The theatre holds 1,660 seats and has space for an 87-member ensemble.
 It is now home to a 3-manual 24-rank Wurlitzer theatre organ.